romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following statements are correct regarding the use of environment variables in GitHub Actions workflows?
+Q: Which of the following statements are correct regarding the use of environment variables in GitHub Actions workflows?
 <details><summary>Show the answer</summary><p>

 - **Custom environment variables can be set at the workflow, job, or step level using the env keyword**